ASTRONOMY

 COMETS

-Comets (presently brighter than +10): There are presently only three, with a fourth a “maybe.”
+Comets (presently brighter than +10): There are presently only one.

 For info on comets currently visible, see: http://www.aerith.net/comet/weekly/current.html.